hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_QC_quality_metrics.md

 ## Additional Quality Metrics for ChIP-seq data

 The [ENCODE consortium](https://genome.ucsc.edu/ENCODE/qualityMetrics.html) analyzes the quality of the data produced using a variety of metrics.
-We have already discussed mertics related to strand cross-correlation such as NSC and RSC.
-In this section we will provide descriptions of addiotional metrics and what they are measuring.
-Then, we will introduce the tools to be able to compute these metrics on your own ChIP-seq data.
+We have already discussed metrics related to strand cross-correlation such as NSC and RSC.
+In this section, we will provide descriptions of additional metrics that **assess the distribution of signal within enriched regions, within/across expected annotations, across the whoel genome, and within known artefact regions.**

-> ***NOTE**: For some of the metrics we give examples of what is considered a 'good measure' indicative of good quality data.
+> **NOTE**: For some of the metrics we give examples of what is considered a 'good measure' indicative of good quality data.
 Keep in mind that passing this threshold does not automatically mean that an experiment is successful and a values that fall below the threshold does not automatically mean failure!
-These are simply metrics that can help troubleshoot.*

 ### SSD